Kuju29/FivemPlayersList/README.md

 I'm just trying to do what I want. it still has errors because I have no knowledge of js.
+There are still many errors.
+I will try to fix it

 ## How to start/run the bot `Just click "start.bat"` or follow step below
 Make sure you are in the directory where the bot files are located before running the following commands!